Sweet Potato During Pregnancy: Nutritional Value And Benefits

 Image: IStock

-1. Potassium: Pregnant women require more potassium than other women of the same age.
+1. Potassium: The need for potassium during pregnancy is higher than that it other women of the same age.
 Sweet potato contains potassium, which helps to maintain fluid balance and normalize blood pressure (8).

 1. Folic acid: Pregnant women require 400mcg folic acid a day to prevent the risk of spinal cord defects.
 And half a cup of sweet potatoes contains 40 to 90mcg of folic acid (9).